crate/elasticsearch-inout-plugin/README.rst

     "output_format": {"delimited": {"null_sequence":"\\N", "delimiter": "\u0001"}}

 The output_format element defines the format of the output to produce.
-In case of "json" each entry to export will be formated as
+In case of "json" each entry to export will be formatted as
 json:

     {"name":"quodt", "adress":"Heimat 42"}